Chambersburg, Pennsylvania: European settlement

 The town of Chambersburg was platted or laid out in 1764.
-Lots were advertised for sale on July 19 in Benjamin Franklin's Pennsylvania Gazette.
+Lots were advertised for sale on July 19 in The Pennsylvania Gazette, published by Benjamin Franklin.

 The first settlers were Scots-Irish Presbyterians; German Protestants came soon afterward.
 Relatively few Quakers and English Protestants (who made up a large proportion of early Pennsylvania settlers generally) settled as far west as Chambersburg.
 However, blacks lived in Chambersburg almost from the settlement's beginning.
 Benjamin Chambers owned a black female slave sometime before the French and Indian War and twenty slaves were recorded as taxable property in 1786.

 The earliest church was established by Scots-Irish Presbyterians in 1734.
 Chambers gave the congregation land in 1768, for an annual rent of only a single rose.
-Later, the First Lutheran Church and Zion Reformed Church both organized in 1780 under similar terms, so these three churches came to be known as the "Rose Rent Churches."
+Later, the First Lutheran Church and Zion Reformed Church both organized in 1780 under similar terms, so these three churches came to be known as the "Rose Rent Churches".
 A Catholic community organized in 1785.
 St. James African Methodist Episcopal Church dates its founding to members purchasing a log cabin from the expanding Catholic congregation in 1811, and the congregation continued and expanded through 1830.
 The Mt.
 Moriah First African Baptist Church dates to 1887.
 The Jewish cemetery dates back to 1840.